-The smallest, lightest, and cheapest is the plastic keyless 'Dood' (in the key of C) which is about the size of a descant Recorder but fitted with a reed (technically this isn't actually a clarinet but a primitive Chalameau).
-This instrument is designed as a starter instrument as an alternative to starting on the Recorder but in all aspects it is not as good as a Recorder - it is more expensive, more difficult to play, less robust, and has a very limited range of notes.
+The smallest, lightest, and cheapest is the plastic keyless 'Dood' (in the key of C) which is about the size of a descant Recorder but fitted with a reed (technically this isn't actually a clarinet but a primitive 'Chalumeau').
+This instrument is designed as an alternative starter instrument to the Recorder but in all aspects it is not as good as a Recorder - the Dood is more expensive, more difficult to play, less robust, and has a very limited range of notes.
 Its fingering does not match the clarinet (or any other wind instrument that a child might progress to).
 The only thing it does have going for it is it is a reed instrument and prepares the child to play a reed instrument - but if the child is inspired to play a particular reed instrument (e.g. clarinet) then I would suggest it is better to feed the inspiration by giving the child an instrument that looks and sounds like a clarinet.

-The next cheapest is the wooden Jupiter JRS 700 Saxonette 'Chalmeau' (in the key of C) which is about the size of a descant Recorder but fitted with a reed (this instrument is what it claims to be - a type of Chalumeau).
-This Chalumeau type instrument is better than the Dood, in that it has fully chromatic range of just over two octaves, however it is still more expensive, more difficult to play, and less robust than a Recorder.
-It might have a useful role as an instrument to complement Recorders in an ensemble, or as a 'bridge' from Recorder to a reed instrument, however its fingering does not match the clarinet (or any other wind instrument that a child might progress to).
-If the child is inspired to play a particular reed instrument (e.g. clarinet) then I would suggest it is better to feed the inspiration by giving the child an instrument that looks and sounds like a clarinet.
+The next cheapest 'Kinder clarinet' is the wooden Jupiter JRS 700 'Saxonette Chalumeau' (in the key of C) which is about the size of a descant Recorder but fitted with a reed (this instrument is what it claims to be - a type of Chalumeau).
+This Chalumeau type instrument is better than the Dood, in that it has fully chromatic range of just over two octaves; however compared to the Recorder it is more expensive, more difficult to play, and less robust.
+The Saxonette Chalumeau might have a useful role as an instrument to complement Recorders in an ensemble, or as a 'bridge' from Recorder to a reed instrument, however its fingering does not match the clarinet (or any other wind instrument that a child might progress to).
+If the child is inspired to play a particular reed instrument (e.g. clarinet) then again I would suggest it is better to feed the inspiration by giving the child an instrument that looks and sounds like a clarinet.
+Note: Buffet have introduced their own version of a chalumeau - the 'Prodige Pocket clarinet' (in D) - it is inferior to the 'Saxonette Chalumeau' in every way (except perhaps the quality of the sound) and far more expensive.

-The next cheapest and lightest is the Nuvo Clarineo (2.0) clarinet (in the key of C) - this is a plastic one-piece clarinet with reduced key-work (the duplicate keys found on a standard clarinet have been removed), that is lightweight, easy to assemble, and in the key of C; it is relatively cheap (at around £120).
+The next cheapest and lightest Kinder clarinet is the Nuvo Clarineo (2.0) clarinet (in the key of C) - this is a plastic one-piece clarinet with reduced key-work (the duplicate keys found on a standard clarinet have been removed), that is lightweight, easy to assemble, and in the key of C; it is relatively cheap (at around £125).
 This is the second generation of Nuvo Clarineo and so is perhaps proving to be popular.
+Nuvo have recently introduced the Nuvoband NB200 (at around £200) which is in the (standard) key of 'Bb' - this has slightly reduced keywork (the top three trills are missing).
+This is lightweight and easy to assemble and is marketed as an alternative to the currently standard student clarinets such as the Conn-Selmer 'Prelude 710', the Leblanc '650', the TJJ 'Artemis', and the Windcraft 'Wcl100'.